-The median annual wages for financial examiners in the top industries in which they worked are as follows:
+The median annual wages for financial examiners in the top industries in which they work are as follows:

 Most financial examiners work full time.

-Demand for these workers has risen in the financial industry because of an increasing number of new regulations.
-More financial institutions are hiring financial examiners to help navigate the new regulatory environment, and reduce the cost of compliance.
-Financial examiners’ employment is projected to grow 16 percent through 2024 in the finance and insurance industry.
+Demand for these workers has risen, particularly in the financial industry, because of the need for banking institutions to comply with federal regulation.
+More of these institutions are hiring financial examiners to help navigate the regulatory environment and reduce the cost of compliance.
+Financial examiners also will continue to be needed at the federal level to enforce regulations.